peterjthomson/year-view/Documentation/HELP.md

 **Icon:** Horizontal bars

 Months are arranged in a horizontally scrollable row.
-Swipe left and right to move through the year.
+Scroll to move through months.

 **Best for:** Focusing on one month at a time while maintaining year context.